dpopkov/learnang/ang-compl-guide/README.md

 ## 5 - [Shopping List / Recipe Book - ver.2](shoplist)
 * Use binding to implement Navigation
 * Move html from recipe-list to recipe-item component
+* Use binding to show selected recipe details

 ## 4 - [Assignment: Odd Even Game](odd-even)